Gotland Regiment: Gotland Brigade

 The Gotland Infantry Regiment came through the Defence Act of 1942 to organize a field regiment that was reorganized into an infantry brigade through the Defence Act of 1948.
 Together with Värmland Regiment (I 2) and Norrbotten Regiment (I 19), the regiment was one of the three infantry regiments that did not raise a so-called dubbleringsregemente, or field regiment.
 Through the Defence Act of 1948 brigades were introduced throughout the army, which resulted in the army being streamlined into two brigade types, infantry brigades and armored brigades, where Gotland Infantry Regiment was responsible for the Gotland Brigade (IB 18).
 The Gotland Brigade (IB 18) was raised in 1949 when the field regiment Gotland Infantry Regiment (I 18) was reorganized into a brigade and became the regiment's only brigade.
 In connection with the formation of Gotland Regiment in 1963 through the amalgamation of Gotland Infantry Regiment (I 18) and Göta Armoured Life Guards' Company in Gotland (P 1 G), the brigade was reorganized into an armored brigade and its designation was changed to PB 18.
 In 1994, Gotland Regiment was amalgamated into the Gotland Brigade (PB 18).
 In connection with this, the brigade was reorganized into a mechanized brigade, and made a name and designation change to Gotland Regiment and Gotland Brigade (MekB 18).
 With this reorganization, the brigade became a cadre-organized war unit within the Central Military District (Milo M).
 In connection with the Defence Act of 2000, the brigade was disbanded on 30 June 2000 and the regiment was re-established on 1 July 2000 under its former name, Gotland Regiment (P 18).

+As of June 2025 the re-raised Gotland Regiment has a core establishment of up to 400 personnel.
+As part of the expanded Swedish military forces being raised it is planned that by 2027 the unit will be able to provide 4,000 trained conscripts as part of Task Force Gotland.
+At present (2025) the mechanised regiment consists of approximately 14 German Leopard tanks supported by Swedish CV90s and other armour.